-Sitting on an enormous land mass, China is home to a vast array of cultures and ethnic groups, all united by the main language of Mandarin Chinese.
+Sitting on an enormous land mass, China is home to a vast array of cultures and ethnic groups, all united by the main languages of Mandarin Chinese and Cantonese..

 Colombia has beautiful warm Caribbean beaches, where the scenery is stunning and the pace of life is slow.

 Costa Rica has tropical rain forests, active volcanoes and is home to some of the most beautiful and colourful animals on Earth.

 Croatia is a country of more than a thousand islands and plenty of sunshine, making this a holiday destination of choice for many travellers.

 It’s a country of castles, picturesque villages and beer.

 The Dominican Republic is the most visited destination in the Caribbean, and for good reason.

 Despite being small, Ecuador sits on the Equator and has a heritage that is hard to rival.
 Home to the World Heritage Sites of Quito (the capital) and Cuenca, along with the interwoven Spanish colonial heritage, Ecuador is a rich mixture of indigenous and European cultures.

 Egypt is a fusion of the Middle East, Europe and Africa.